Lotus-Petal-Architecture/lotus_generated_examples/lotus3D/DeveloperNotesMain.md

 - Need better logic to establish filter criteria.

 - KNOWN ISSUE: Screen goes to black when visualization is resized on some computers.
-(This has been fixed, but not on all views.)
+Disabling the resize event listener fixes this, but can cause other unexpected behavior at smaller screen sizes.
+Need to test thoroughly across browsers, add more media queries.

 DATA NOTES: